FrankVigilante/EdisonNodejsServer/README.md

 # FrankSense

 #RealSense.js
-This Program receives gesture data transmitted from an Intel RealSense Camera.
-Once received, it parses for "spreadfinger" data, and triggers an LED on/off using the mraa library.
+This Program receives smile data transmitted from an Intel RealSense Camera.
+Once received, it ouputs various functions on the intel edison.
-#SendImage.py
-This Python script sends emails with images attached
-#simpletest.py
-This Program run the Altitude sensor

-#From Watson1
+#